Wisconsin

 Human Bacteria, Viruses from Sewage Found in Some Milwaukee Streams

-(Credit: USGS.
+[ad_1] (Credit: USGS.
 Public domain.)
 “Leaky infrastructure and overflows from sanitary sewers can contaminate urban waterways, and the detection of human-associated bacteria and viruses indicates the presence of sewage, a potential health hazard,” said Peter Lenaker, a USGS scientist and the lead author of the study.
-“Results from our study can help Milwaukee-area water managers develop …
+“Results from our study can help Milwaukee-area water managers …

 Read moreHuman Bacteria, Viruses from Sewage Found in Some Milwaukee Streams